kestra-io/docs/content/blogs/2024-08-07-taskrunners-ga.md

 ---
 title: Task Runners are now Generally Available and Ready to Handle Your Most Demanding Workflows
-description: Run your code anywhere with dynamically-provisioned resources
+description: Run your code anywhere with dynamically-provisioned resources.
 date: 2024-08-07T13:00:00
 category: News & Products Updates
 author: